uidaholib/main-web-redesign_draft/docs/webcommittee/webcommittee2022.md

 - 04-01-2021 - 04-01-2022 vs 04-01-2020 - 04-01-2021:
     - very large spike 05-2021 - 06-2021... accompanied by 83,036% spike in users from Indonesia (63,000 more visitors than usual).
     - outside of suspicious spike, very close to the same.
+    - following long term trend of 1% less desktop, 1% more mobile users.

 Web archive: